January 30, 2017

 After putting together a few scenes into a narrative, recording audio commentary, and compiling it into a gigantic, auto-playing PowerPoint presentation, we sent it off to our senior leadership.
 We were also able to present in-person for a selected audience of design, PM, and development partners.

 I’ve attempted to capture that presentation below, in a more browser-friendly manner.
 Each slide has an audio commentary with the talking points.
-It’s a little janky, hope you can make due.
+It’s a little janky, hope you can make do.

 FEATURE